jdan/tinman/README.md

 or even serving static HTML documents.

-In addition, Tinman scans for javascripts (`*.js`) and stylesheets (`*.css`) and automatically generates resource tags which are placed in the layout template (*layout.ejs* is sent both a *scripts* and *stylesheets* string). **You do not need to edit any templates after writing javascripts or stylesheets.**
+In addition, Tinman scans for javascripts (`*.js`) and stylesheets (`*.css`) and automatically generates resource tags in the layout template (*layout.ejs* is sent both a *scripts* and *stylesheets* string). **You do not need to edit any templates after writing javascripts or stylesheets.**

 --
 [MIT Licensed](https://github.com/jdan/tinman/blob/master/LICENSE)